FIWARE/catalogue/README.md

 -   The [Wirecloud](https://github.com/Wirecloud/) Generic Enabler brings a powerful web mashup platform making it easier to develop operational dashboards which are highly customizable by end users.
--   The [Kurento](https://github.com/kurento/) Generic Enabler enables real-time processing of media streams supporting the transformation of video cameras into sensors as well as the incorporation of advanced application functions (integrated audiovisual communications, augmented reality, flexible media playing and recording, etc)
 -   The [FogFlow](https://github.com/smartfog/fogflow) Generic Enabler is a distributed execution framework to support dynamic processing flows over cloud and edges.